msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 *   [C-3-4] MUST report the correct value for `BluetoothAdapter.isMultipleAdvertisementSupported()` to indicate whether Low Energy Advertising is supported.
+*   [C-3-5] MUST implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy.
+    To prevent timing attacks, timeout intervals MUST also be randomized between 5 and 15 minutes.
 *   SHOULD support offloading of the filtering logic to the bluetooth chipset when implementing the [ScanFilter API]( https://developer.android.com/reference/android/bluetooth/le/ScanFilter.html).
 *   SHOULD support offloading of the batched scanning to the bluetooth chipset.
 *   SHOULD support multi advertisement with at least 4 slots.

-*   [SR] STRONGLY RECOMMENDED to implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy.

 If device implementations support Bluetooth LE and use Bluetooth LE for location scanning, they: